Doctorstra/MX-PLAYER-URL-UPLODER-BOT/README.md

 # MX-PLAYER-URL-UPLODER
-If you find any bugs, report at @Dads_links
+If you find any bugs, report at @Doctorstra_1

 **My Features**: